List of See Dad Run episodes: Season 2 (2013–14)

 On December 19, 2012, See Dad Run was renewed for a second season.
 The season premiered on June 2, 2013.
 Raven-Symoné guest starred in the episode "See Dad Run a Fever", as Whitney Gibbons, a morning talk show host who wants David to appear on her show.
-The episode reunited Raven-Symoné with Mark Curry, who previously worked together on the 1990s sitcom Hangin' with Mr. Cooper.
+The episode reunited Raven with Mark Curry, who previously worked together on the 1990s sitcom Hangin' with Mr. Cooper.
 Happy Days creator Garry Marshall reunited with Scott Baio in the episode "See Dad See Dad Run".
 Marshall played Bernie, David's TV father from his old sitcom.
 Marshall's son, Scott directed the episode.

 Season 3 (2014)

 On October 21, 2013, See Dad Run was renewed for a third season.
-It will be the final season of the series as announced on March 17, 2014.
-Initially ordered for thirteen episodes, the episode order has now increased, due to a number of unaired season two episodes, now airing as season three episodes, along with a one-hour series finale which was also ordered for the season.
+It was the final season of the series as announced on March 17, 2014.
+Initially ordered for thirteen episodes, the episode order was later increased, due to a number of unaired season two episodes, now airing as season three episodes, along with a one-hour series finale which was also ordered for the season.
+As of 2024, seven additional episodes were left unaired with "See Dad Get in the Ring" being last episode of the series to air to date in the U.S., these episodes have already aired internationally.